South America: Ethnic demographics

 Genetic admixture occurs at high levels in South America.
 In Argentina, European influence accounts for 65–80% of the genetic background, Amerindian (indigenous people) 17–31% and sub-Saharan African 2–4%.
 In Colombia, the sub-Saharan African genetic background varied 1% to 89%, while the European genetic background varied from 20 to 79%, depending on the region.
-In Peru, European ancestries ranged from 1% to 31%, while the African contribution was only 1–3%.
+In Peru, Depending on the region, Peruvian regions can range from 10-20% (central) to 40-50% (north) of European ancestry.
 The Genographic Project determined the average Peruvian from Lima had about 25% European ancestry, 68% Native American, 3% Southwest Asian ancestry and 2% sub-Saharan African.
+According to a genetic research in 2020, Peruvian genetic admixture indicates 63,7% Amerindian, 29,6% European, 4,8% African ancestry and 2,9% Asian.

 Descendants of indigenous peoples, such as the Quechua and Aymara, or the Urarina of Amazonia, make up the majority of the population in Bolivia (56%) and Peru (44%).
 In Ecuador, Amerindians comprise two-fifths of the population.
 The indigenous population is also a significant element in most other countries in South America.

-People who identify as of primarily or totally European descent, or identify their phenotype as corresponding to such group, are a majority in Uruguay, Argentina and Chile (64.7%), and are 43.5% of the population in Brazil.
+People who identify as of primarily or totally European descent, or identify their phenotype as corresponding to such group, are a majority in Uruguay, Argentina and are 43.5% of the population in Brazil.
 In Venezuela, according to the census, 42% of the population is of primarily Spanish, Italian or Portuguese descendence.
 In Colombia, people who identify as from European descendants are about 20%.
 In Peru, European descendants are the third group in number (15%).

-Mestizos (mixed European and Amerindian) are the largest ethnic group in Bolivia, Paraguay, Venezuela, Colombia and Ecuador and the second group in Peru, Chile and Argentina.
+Mestizos (mixed European and Amerindian) are the largest ethnic group in Peru, Paraguay, Venezuela, Colombia and Ecuador and the second group in Bolivia, Chile and Argentina.

 South America is home to one of the largest populations of Africans.
 This group is significantly present in Brazil, Colombia, Guyana, Suriname, French Guiana, Venezuela and Ecuador.
 Brazil, followed by Peru, has the largest Japanese, Korean and Chinese communities in South America.
 Lima has the largest ethnic Chinese community in Latin America.
 Guyana and Suriname have the largest ethnic East Indian community.